 I like to combine a variety of apples for the ultimate flavor in applesauce.
 The only apple I shy away from using in applesauce is Red Delicious–not my thing.
 I typically opt for a combination of McIntosh, Granny smith, Gala, and Golden Delicious.
 During the fall months, I will pick out a few varieties from a nearby apple orchard and use those.

-But my true secret for selecting apples for applesauce: Scan the manager’s specials for apples that are almost past their prime.
+Money Saving Tip: Scan the manager’s specials for apples that are almost past their prime.
 They make the perfect base for applesauce and at my particular grocer, they typically come in a mixed bag special that they are practically giving away.
-All about saving you money!

 You read that correctly, I did NOT mention peeling the apples.
 It takes too much time and that is where most of the nutrients are!!
 Plus we are going to blend this later, so the peels will not affect the texture.

-- Once you have the apples in the dish, add 1 cup apple juice, apple cider, or pineapple juice and 1 tablespoon of cinnamon.
+- Add in apple juice, apple cider, or pineapple juice and cinnamon.

 - Bring the mixture to a boil and then reduce to a simmer.